 Watch how the smallest mechanical heart valve saved Sadie’s life (2:07)

 Who’s on the team?

 Dr. Michael McMullan leads the Heart Center’s surgery program.
 He and Drs.
-Muhammad Nuri and Lester Permut perform most surgeries together so children benefit from the collaboration of experienced pediatric heart surgeons.
+David Mauchley and Lester Permut perform most surgeries together so children benefit from the collaboration of experienced pediatric heart surgeons.
 Each is board certified in pediatric cardiac surgery.

 The heart surgery team at Seattle Children’s includes pediatric cardiac anesthesiologists, fellows, cardiac nurses, cardiac nurse practitioners, cardiac intensivists and cardiopulmonary perfusionists, who operate the heart-lung machine (also called the bypass machine).

 Contact the Heart Center at 206-987-2015 for a referral, a second opinion or more information.